cs-icon.svg

 • English (United States) is a fallback language for Spanish (Spain)

-You have created 6 entries within a content type, and these entries have been localized in different languages.
-The following table shows the localized entries’ fallback relationships between each of the languages in which these entries have been localized:
+You have created six entries in a content type, and these entries are localized in different languages.
+The table below illustrates the localization and fallback relationships for each entry:

 Entry No.Master LanguageLocalized in